 Though you are not likely feeling agile at the moment, cleaning your car out may be easier now than after your baby arrives.
 If not, ask a friend or relative to help or hire a neighbor's kid.

-If you have any major or minor repairs that you'll have to do soon after your baby arrives, consider doing them beforehand.
-Regular maintenance like changing the oil, rotating the tires, aligning the tires, and such can be done fairly quickly by a friend, family member, or at a shop.
+If you have any major or minor repairs to make soon after your baby arrives, consider doing them beforehand.
+Regular maintenance like changing the oil, rotating and aligning the tires, and so on can be done fairly quickly by a friend, family member, or at a mechanic's shop.

 Large repairs are another time- and cost-intensive task altogether.
 Try to handle any repairs that will lessen the risk of breaking down on the side of the road with an infant.